Protecting the Safety and Innocence of All Children

 The certification has three steps:

-- Completing a criminal background check
+- Completing a criminal background check and having it approved

 - Reading and acknowledging the Archdiocesan Code of Conduct